Syslifters/offsec-tools/README.md

 You are missing tools?
 Well, just open an issue and we will add it.

 Happy Hacking! :)
-<b>Team Syslifters</b>🦖
+<b>Team Syslifters</b> 🦖
 <br/>
 <br/>
 ## FAQ
 ### Which version of the tools do you use?
-When building a release, we use the most recent version of each tool's official repository.
-You can verify the version in the respective commit message which links to the latest commit in the official repo.
+When creating a release, we use the latest version from the official repository of the respective tool.
+You can check the version in the respective commit message, which points to the latest commit version in the official repository.

+### How often do you plan to create a release?
+We have fully automated the steps required to create a release using a build pipeline.
+We therefore plan to create a release once a week.